pubnub/unity/README.md

 * 3.6.3b Resume on reconnect fixed

 ### There are some known issues and limitations (mostly due to WebGL support)
-- Generic calls to the SDKs methods support only `<string>` and `<object>`.
-This is because `MakeGenericMethod` throws an exception on WebGL.
-- Time response is treated as string instead of long.
+- Time response is treated as string instead of long (when using jsonfx-for-unity3d).
 If treated as long we get an exception from il2cpp on WebGL.

 #### Changes in the earlier versions
 - We have removed the separate versions for Unity, and made this as a common version which  works on all unity distros.
 The update is an optimized version of the code which was used for Unity iOS.
 This version uses the JsonFx 1.4 library (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).